Season Archive

 From there, Liverpool were faced with a brutal run of fixtures.
 Against the odds, they managed to beat Aston Villa in the league and put on a show to defeat Real Madrid in the Champions League.
 After those two massive results, the fanbase understandably began to build some momentum and hope.
 But that fragile optimism was completely crushed in the weeks that followed by a 3-0 humbling against Manchester City, a shocking 3-0 home defeat to Nottingham Forest, and a heavy 4-1 home loss to PSV that exposed just how far the defensive structure had collapsed.

-Fast-forward to where we are today, and instead of defending a crown, Liverpool are fighting tooth and nail just for a Champions League spot, with Bournemouth and Brighton among their direct competition for fifth place.
+Fast-forward to the end of the season, and instead of defending a crown, Liverpool were fighting tooth and nail just for a Champions League spot, with Bournemouth and Brighton among their direct competition for fifth place.
 Liverpool could easily have secured fourth, and perhaps even finished third with breathing room, had they managed to beat Manchester United.
-Instead, they failed to step up and took their fate all the way into the final gameweek of the season.
+Instead, they failed to step up and took their fate all the way into the final gameweek.